-Classics Library Policies
+Classics Library Access

 - All users must sign in and leave their photo IDs at the Circulation desk.
 Handbags and laptop bags must be shown to the Circulation staff.
 All other bags must be placed in lockers inside the Circulation area.

 - All books have safety tags that must be desensitized.
-If the alarmed gate sounds, you must return to the Circulation desk and show any bags, including handbags, and coat pockets to the Circulation staff.
+If the alarmed gate sounds, you must return to the Circulation desk and show any bags, including handbags and coat pockets to the Circulation staff.

 - For everyone's safety and to protect the collections there are cameras throughout the Library.

 - If you are visiting the Library, please note that the Circulation Area, the main Reading Room, and the Palaeography Room are wheelchair accessible.
-However, the mezzanine and the book stacks on the lower floors are not.
+However, the Mezzanine and the book Stacks on the lower floors are not.
 For those areas, material retrieval services are available.
 Please consult Circulation staff for assistance or call 513-556-1315.
 Most UC libraries are wheelchair accessible, though not all.
 Please contact each library directly to inquire about accessibility and available services.
 See a complete list of libraries.

 Thank you for your cooperation.